 - Our approach.
 Voluum is a tool that will continue to evolve based on our clients needs (You!).
 We take all feedback very seriously – there have even been cases when our users have asked for features and have had them live on our production environment days later.

-- It’s free.
-Voluum will be free until the end of March 2014.
-Pricing after the beta period.
+- It’s free while in beta Pricing after the beta period.

 Yes Voluum is hosted (not self hosted) – you just have to get over it.
 Someone probably isn’t going to sink tons of money into building a tracker and build up a great reputation just to steal a few affiliate campaigns.
 It’s natural to want to protect your data, but you need to think logically about it.
 Any tracker that wasn’t open source could potentially steal your campaign data (even self hosted).
 Hosting companies could easily see your campaign data on any tracker too.
 Something I’ve noticed over the years is that the affiliates most worried about people stealing their campaigns are the ones not even spending/making that much to begin with.
 The affiliates making the most money don’t give much thought to people stealing their campaigns.
 Why?
 They know that campaigns are easy to steal with spy tools, etc. but it’s knowing how to scale and optimize those campaigns that makes the real money.